Qbrayan/streamlit-api/README.md

 Simple example of usage of streamlit and FastAPI for ML model serving

-To run the example without using docker,we will use virtual env for proper package management
+To run the example ,we will use virtual env for proper package management

 ## virtual environment